How to Update Ubuntu

 - A user account with administrative privileges.

-As a Linux user, you must learn how to update it in the commands.
+As a Linux user, you must learn ubuntu command line update.
 Keep your system secure and safe by updating it and using the latest features.
 Stay with us with this article to find out how you can update Ubuntu in the Terminal.
-Using the command line to update Linux is faster than using a GUI tool and displays the updates result in real-time.
+Update ubuntu command line is faster than using a GUI tool and displays the updates result in real-time.
 The commands you will learn for updating Ubuntu are one of the easiest commands.

 Ubuntu and its derivatives like Xubuntu, Raspberry Pi OS, and Linux Mint use the command line tool (APT) to manage packages.
 Follow the steps below to update your Ubuntu system by command line.